byuccl/dac_sdc_2022/_labs/hls_accelerator.md

 The *frame_buffer* input is unique.
 Think about how your software code uses this argument.
 It is an input in the sense that the caller of your function provides a pointer address to the frame buffer.
 However, it is also used in your software through dereferencing to go out and read/write values in memory.
 This requires a more complicated interface.

 To add this interface:
-* Again, select the *frame_buffer* input in the *Directives* pan, and add an *INTERFACE* directive.
+* Again, select the *frame_buffer* input in the *Directives* pane, and add an *INTERFACE* directive.
 * For the *mode*, select *m_axi* (master, AXI4).
 This will create a master interface which will allow the hardware to initiate read/write operations on the bus.
 * However, the hardware still needs to know the address of the frame buffer in memory.
-This will be provided like the other inputs, as a AXI4-Lite slave register.
+This will be provided like the other inputs, as an AXI4-Lite slave register.
 To indicate this, choose *slave* for the *offset* option (you may need to make the pop-up *Directive Editor* window larger to see this option).
 * Click *OK* to finish adding this directive.

 Or though Tcl: